freespek/solarkraft/doc/case-studies/timelock/README.md

     method = "claim"
 ```

 This is it for the monitor spec of the Timelock contract.
-I hope you are convinced that the new hybrid style of writing monitor specs is beneficial in terms of clarity, conciseness, and completeness.
+We hope you are convinced that the new hybrid style of writing monitor specs is beneficial in terms of clarity, conciseness, and completeness.
 Please let us know what you think; e.g. feel free to open an issue on the repo.

 [Timelock contract]: https://github.com/stellar/soroban-examples/blob/v20.0.0/timelock/src/lib.rs